 Bauercrest is where awesome happens every single day.
 Is it ALL awesome?
 No. But it doesn’t have to be.
 If it were, what would that teach the boys/men we’re sending out into the world?
 At camp they learn how to take care of themselves and each other.
 They learn how to win and lose.
 They learn to ask for help.
 I know plenty of adults who are still trying to master these skills, and it’s not pretty.

 We know that parents who try to protect their children from getting hurt, from making mistakes, and from being outside their comfort zones are acting with the best intentions.
 Having kids is hard and messy and doing what’s best for them doesn’t always feel so good.
 There’s a quote I love that says having a child “is to decide forever to have your heart go walking around outside your body.”
 I think of this every time my kids say or do something that makes me want to hide under my bed.
 I think of it every time they say or do something amazing.
 I think of it every time I think of them.

 If you let your hearts walk around with us this summer, we can’t promise that they won’t get bumped and bruised along the way.
 What we can promise is that we’ll be there to pick them up and brush them off every time.
 And they will come home to you stronger, healthier, and happier than you ever could have imagined.

-Happy Valentine’s Day.
-Enjoy the break.
-Ken and I will be around, so feel free to reach out and talk your hearts out anytime.
+Ken and I are around and always happy to hear from you, so feel free to reach out and talk your hearts out anytime.